How to look for records of... Parliament

 Online records

-Search the House of Commons Parliamentary Papers website (institutional subscription required) for a sessional paper in the House of Commons 1715–2005, or additional material for both houses back to 1660.
-Search them by keyword, date and paper number.
+Search the House of Commons Parliamentary Papers on the UK Parliamentary Papers website (institutional subscription required; free access on site at The National Archives in Kew) for accounts of debates in the House of Commons or Command Papers.
+Search by keyword, date and/or paper number.

 Search the VLex Justis Publishing website (institutional subscription required; free access on site at The National Archives, Kew) for General Acts of Parliament from 1235, Local Acts of Parliament from 1797 and statutory instruments from 1949.